 - You have consulted with your program coordinator and been advised to take the exam

-2. Mail the form, along with a $50 application fee, to the following address:
+2. Mail the form to the following address:

 School of Graduate Studies

 Salem State University